sgpinkus/audio-trap/README.md

-# Overview
+# Audio Trap
-Audio Trap monitors some audio input device and records for a set period of time when the sound level from the source exceeds a threshold, then stops recording a few second after the sound level from the device drops below another lower threshold.
+Simply monitors some audio input device and records for a set period of time when the sound level from the source exceeds a threshold, then stops recording a few second after the sound level drops below another, lower threshold.
 It can run in command line or GUI mode.
-The GUI allows you to configure setting and test sound level thresholds to get them right.
+The GUI allows you to configure settings and test sound level thresholds to get them right.

 # Requirements
-Only test on Linux.

   + Qt 5.2+, with qtmultimedia5 library.
   + Working [audio sub-system](https://wiki.qt.io/Qt_5.4_Multimedia_Backends) and an audio input device.

+Only tested on Linux.

 # Configuration
 There is a single configuration file that backs the settings seen in GUI.
-Location of the file is system dependent (Debian Linux it is `$HOME/.config/audio-trap/audio-trap.conf`):
+Location of the file is system dependent (on Debian Linux it is `$HOME/.config/audio-trap/audio-trap.conf`):

     $ cat ~/.config/audio-trap/audio-trap.conf
     [General]